randyridge/cluster-wip/README.md

+# Intro

+So what're we doing here?
+I'm setting up a home lab kubernetes cluster.
+Why?
+It's something to fiddle with...

+We're going to use [talos linux](https://www.talos.dev/), a virtual machine, and [cluster-template](https://github.com/onedr0p/cluster-template).
+It's pretty easy to do, should take you about an hour or less (you can speedrun it in less than 30 minutes, ask me how I know), and it doesn't cost you any money.
+Sometimes when folks build home lab clusters they string together a bunch of boxes they can scrounge, but I have enough wires and plugs and whatnot.
+I'm just using a vm, and a single one at that, you could of course join multiple vm's or bring your own hardware, whatever floats your boat.
+Remember, we're just having fun and you can do what makes you happy.

 # Background

 I'd had cluster-template setup before on a single node talos VM and had a hard drive die...
-So, I'm doing it again.
-It's been about 7 months since I did this before and the project is a bit different, so let's see how it goes.
+So, I'm doing it again and documenting my steps.
+It's been about 7 months since I did this before and the project is a bit different now, so let's see how it goes.

-For my starting point I am running windows 11 with vscode, hyper-v, docker desktop for windows, and wsl2 installed, typical consumer cable modem and an old router.
+For my starting point I am running windows 11 with vscode, hyper-v, docker desktop for windows, and wsl2 installed, typical consumer cable modem, and an old router.
 Despite being just a lowly windows user I am comfortable enough with linux and kubernetes, but it's not exactly my day job.
+I'm sure you can follow along with everything on a different platform, swap out hyper-v with whatever toots your horn.

-Why?
-It's something to fiddle with...
-My goal is to host *www.me.com* and *www.mykid.com* all from the comfort of a vm running on windows while I play games on steam.
+My goal is to host some of my domains, apps, and services that I want, either internal or external, whether written by me or something 3rd party; all from the comfort of a vm running on windows while I play games on steam.
 This seems perfectly reasonable and not at all overkill.
+While a single node kubernetes cluster running on a vm on windows on a home cable modem isn't at all resilient or available (see above about my nvme dying), it is a reasonably portable and scalable solution starting point for playing along at home.

 I have these existing domains on cloudflare that i'm going to use.
-To start configuring my cluster I'm going to start with *me.net*, which I also own.
-I have removed all dns entries, api keys, and tunnels from cloudflare.
+To start configuring my cluster I'm going to start with a fictional *somedomain.net*.
+I have removed all dns entries, api keys, and tunnels from cloudflare, but the domain is listed in cloudflare.

-I use a different order of operations than cluster-template, so I'll just call them steps and move on...

 # Step 1: Git setup

 - go to the [cluster-template](https://github.com/onedr0p/cluster-template)
-- slap the green 'use the template' button
+- slap the green 'use the template' button and create a new repository
-- create new private github repo: *github.com/me/cluster*
+- give it a name, I creatively chose 'cluster' so I end up with a repo of *github.com/me/cluster*
+- decide if you want your cluster to be public or private, i've chosen private
 - clone *github.com/me/cluster* locally

 # Step 2: Devcontainer install

 - open cloned repo dir in vscode
-- dev containers: reopen in container
+- dev containers: reopen in container, add configuration to workspace
 - choose Kubernetes local configuration container template, no other devcontainers extensions
 - vscode relaunches now in the dev container
 - install vscode extensions when prompted

-# Step 3: Devcontainer setup
+# Step 3: Devcontainer setup (to be run in your devcontainer shell)

 ### trust yourself